silviot/edx-platform-wiki/Studio-team-goals-and-pain-points.md

 1. CoffeeScript vs. JavaScript.
 Do we want to keep writing in a mixture of the two?

-1. Create a JavaScript style guide
+1. Create a JavaScript style guide with preferred patterns (and description of when each pattern should be used)

+1. Old files containing anti-patterns should be labeled as such with a comment in the top of the file